Saniderm’s Detailed Tattoo Pain Chart

 Thighs – 4-7 out of 10

 Depending on the area of the thigh, tattoos here can be relatively mild or quite painful.
 There are some major nerves that make their way through the thigh.
 This can make it an uncomfortable place to have tattooed, with the inner thigh being the most sensitive.
 The least painful areas to have tattooed in this region are the top of the thigh and over the quadriceps.
+The hips would likely be somewhere in between on the pain scale, depending on how bony your hips are.
 If you have a low pain tolerance, avoid the inner thigh and the back of the thigh.

 Knee Ditch/Knee – 10 out of 10